-As of today, who will have access to the Role-Based Permissions functionality?
+As of today, who has access to the Role-Based Permissions functionality?

-On April 28, 2021, we will begin releasing a tool, called the Role Migration Tool, that will allow existing Apricot clients to move to Role-Based Permissions.*
+As of April 28, 2021, the Role Migration Tool allows existing Apricot clients to move to Role-Based Permissions (this excludes Apricot for Funders).

 The tool will be self-guided and purely opt-in.